redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 ##### Stockpile

 Object that contains Corruptions (Stashkeys).
-It can be saved as a binary file that can include Game Binaries, Game States, Stash Keys and information related to BizHawk emulator cores, plugins and config.
+It can be saved as a binary file that can include Game Binaries, Game States, StashKeys and information related to BizHawk emulator cores, plugins and config.

 Stockpiles can be managed using the Glitch Harvester's Stockpile Manager.
 Stockpiles can be replayed using the Stockpile Player or the Glitch Harvester.

-##### Stash Key
+##### StashKey

-Object that contains information about a game, its game state and an attached Blast Layer.
+Object that contains information about a game, its game state and an attached BlastLayer.

-Corrupting using the Glitch Harvester can generate Stash Keys in the Stash History.
+Corrupting using the Glitch Harvester can generate StashKeys in the Stash History.
 They can later be manipulated and/or added to a Stockpile.

-##### Blast Layer
+##### BlastLayer

 Object that contains corruption instructions generated from a corruption engine.